No products in the cart.

 - Donuts Pops: These were the hit of the party and super super easy.
 All I did was buy donut holes from a local bakery and threw them on a Popsicle stick.
 Kids preferred this even over the cake because food on a stick makes everything so much more fun!

-- Bounce House: Did you know that you could get Bounce house rentals Cincinnati, New York, Philadelphia, or pretty much anywhere you live?
-Well when we discovered that you could rent a whole bounce house, we just had to do it!
-We rented a simple bounce house for the party.
-This is a great way to keep the kids entertained without having to watch over them the entire time, plus, it’s pretty affordable too.
+- Bounce House: We rented a simple bounce house for the party.
+This is always a great way to keep the kids entertained without having to watch over them the entire time.

 - Magic Show: We hired a Kids Magician Adelaide.
 My 1 year old actually liked to sit and watch it.
 The best part was that there was a bunny at the end.
 Every kid could not step petting it.